-PhD by Publication
+Regulations for the Degree of PhD by Publication

-In these Regulations, unless explicitly stated otherwise, Head of School may be taken to refer also to the Chair of NBI Graduate School Executive for candidates based in the Norwich Bioscience Institutes.
-The Head of School's nominee shall normally be the School Director of Postgraduate Research, and there may also be a nominated Institute Director of Postgraduate Research for candidates based in the John Innes Centre, Institute of Food Research, The Sainsbury Laboratory or The Genome Analysis Centre.
+- 1.1 These regulations govern the awards of degrees of Doctor of Philosophy by Publication. - 1.2 In these Regulations, unless explicitly stated otherwise, Head of School may be taken to refer also to the Chair of NBI Graduate School Executive for candidates based in the Norwich Bioscience Institutes.
+The Head of School's nominee shall normally be the School Director of Postgraduate Research, and there may also be a nominated Institute Director of Postgraduate Research for candidates based in the John Innes Centre, Institute of Food Research, The Sainsbury Laboratory or the Earlham Institute.